 The academic counselor position at CTY is similar to that of a boarding school counselor.
 As a member of the site administrative team, the academic counselor provides short-term, goal-focused counseling services to students and supports the residential and instructional staff in meeting the social, emotional, and educational needs of students.
 Academic counselors observe classes, visit residence halls, participate in student activities, facilitate workshops for students and staff, and maintain office hours.
 The academic counselor is often a point of contact for families and assists the Baltimore office in coordinating efforts to accommodate students with disabilities and special needs

-Graduate training in school counseling, social work, or a related field, and at least two years work experience
+Graduate training in school counseling, social work, or a related field, with at least two years work experience

 Experience working in a school, camp, or related environment